-Set up the Intel® RealSenseTM Developer kit Camera
+Set up the Camera

 - 1. If the camera is integrated into the computer or laptop, skip to step 4. - 2.
 Install the camera on top of the computer or laptop lid. - 3.
-Plug the USB connection into one of the USB 3.0 ports, as shown in Figure 3. - 4.
+Plug the USB connection into one of the USB ports, as shown in Figure 3. - 4.
 Position yourself comfortably, with your back supported by your chair in a relaxed position, so your hands can move freely in front of the camera. - To avoid fatigue, it is critical that users be in a relaxed position.